 As most DKMS donors are typed at high resolution for HLA-A, -B, -C, -DRB1, -DQB1, and -DPB1 by NGS, the error rate is very low (see Baier, D.M., Hofmann, J.A., Fischer, H. et al. Very low error rates of NGS-based HLA typing at stem cell donor recruitment question the need for a standard confirmatory typing step before donor workup.
 Bone Marrow Transplant 54, 928-930 (2019)).
 Therefore, identification of a fully matched donor is often possible at the start of a search.
 Further, some of our donors already have confirmed typing results from previous requests.
 However, the availability of the donor and medical information might not be up-to-date.
 DKMS offers transplant centers the possibility to request a HAC instead of CT, in order to speed up donor screening and proceed faster to workup as HLA verification typing is only performed on the donor selected for workup.
 The typing will then be performed during workup from blood collected with the pre-collection samples, taken from the donor on the day of physical examination.
-The HLA verification typing results must be provided before the donor's clearance and thus before the donor starts with G-CSF application or before patient conditioning is initiated.
+High resolution HLA verification typing results must be reported to DKMS prior to the patient starting conditioning, or the donor receiving G-CSF or being admitted for bone marrow harvest, whichever happens first.